How to buy life insurance online & 13 life insurance savings tips

 If you encounter a salesperson playing that game then just move on, even if it’s your brother’s-sister’s-cousin-in-law.

-Buying life insurance is one place where I wouldn’t suggest relying on a referral.
+Buying life insurance is also one place where I wouldn’t suggest relying on a referral.

 Why?
 Because most consumers know less than you about how to buy it right, so just because a family member or church friend is an agent for a big name company or is happy with her agent means squat.